a/n: Firstly, a million thanks to Bamboozlepig for beta reading.

 "It's not that," he replied.
 Seeing the grin fade, he added, "I mean, I just don't like to drink when I'm gonna be driving.
 What do ya say we head over to my place, maybe stop somewhere along the way and pick up a bottle of Christmas spirits, something like that."

 "That… sounds pretty nice, actually," the guy said.
 "I'm getting a little tired of this place anyway.
 It gets so dull around here, kinda makes you wish something really big would happen and shake things up a little, you know?"

 "Yeah," he said.
 "Who knows.
 Maybe you'll get lucky."

 The guy let out a dreamy sigh.
 "That's my Christmas wish."

 As he led the guy out to his car, caution nagged at him despite the eagerness suddenly rising in his gut.

-"Ya don't have any drugs on you or anything, do ya?" he asked, knowing it was a wasted effort.
+"You're not into drugs or anything, are ya?" he asked, trying to sound casual, knowing it was a wasted effort.
 At this point was one crime really worse than another?
 To him, maybe.
 It wasn't a matter of crime when it came to that kind of trouble.

 "Heavens, no," the guy said.
 "I don't touch the stuff.
 No pills, no nothing."

 "No, man," the guy laughed.
 "Hey, what's the big deal?
 I mean, I don't smoke but I don't care if anyone else does."